Extrys/XRMasterHands/README.md

 - Attach the `HandInteraction` script to any relevant GameObject in your scene.
 - Assign the Pose control from your "XRMasterHand" controller to the `grabAction` field in the inspector.
-- The pose control should appear inside XRMasterHand, there you will see a list of controls [with the names of the poses you added in your HandProxyGestureDescription](#configure-your-controller-for-hand-interactions)
+- The pose control should appear inside XRMasterHand, you will see a list of controls [with the names of the poses you added in your HandProxyGestureDescription](#configure-your-controller-for-hand-interactions)

 ![image](https://github.com/Extrys/XRMasterHands/assets/38926085/e1d47edf-e906-4cd4-9d85-51fb77c01676)
 ![image](https://github.com/Extrys/XRMasterHands/assets/38926085/173f8581-4b5f-4451-a695-0ba1c7176f1d)